openfisca/openfisca-doc/getting-started.md

 print reform_impo
 ```

-The result is a vector of size 1, the number of `foyers_fiscaux` in our test case:
+Result:

 ```
 [-74.39001465]
 [ 0.]
 ```

+The result is a vector of size 1, the number of `foyers_fiscaux` in our test case.

 ## Trace the calculation of a variable